The final two candidates and their chances of becoming Conservative leader - ExBulletin

 His biggest hurdle may be convincing the Tories that his reluctance to cut taxes makes him fit to lead the country, but the 42-year-old has the experience and skills to step straight into the top job.

-On Tuesday the former Chancellor was accused of ‘turning around’ on tax cuts despite pledging to remove VAT from energy bills for a year if he becomes Premier minister.
+On July 26, the former Chancellor was accused of flip-flopping on tax cuts despite pledging to remove VAT from energy bills for a year if he becomes Prime Minister.
 In an apparent descent, he pledged to introduce the “temporary and targeted measure” to save £160 on the average household bill as energy prices soar this winter.

-“I’ll get inflation under control and get you the help you need with your bills.
-I’ll grow our economy by cutting EU red tape and lowering our taxes.
-And I’ll do whatever it takes to combat illegal immigration,” he said in his opening statement for the debate on Tuesday.

 He also revealed plans to reduce the country’s dependence on French ports to address supply chain issues that are driving up prices and to tighten benefits rules so that more people leave welfare and go to work.